-\underline{\it Conclusions}--- In summary, we have studied the magnetic properties and pairing symmetry of half-filled rhombohedral trilayer graphene under an electric field.
+{\it Conclusions}.
+In summary, we have studied the magnetic properties and pairing symmetry of half filled rhombohedral trilayer graphene under an electric field.
 Our simulations based on the Hubbard model indicate that the system exhibits an antiferromagnetic correlation, which is slightly suppressed with increasing electric field.
 At half filling, the superconducting pairing with $d+id$ symmetry dominates over other pairing symmetries.
-We have also analysed the effect of the on-site interaction and electric field on the superconductivity.
+We have also analyzed the effect of the on-site interaction and electric field on the superconductivity.
 It is found that the dominant $d+id$ superconducting pairing is enhanced as the on-site interaction increases and is robust against variations in the electric field, which supports the scenario of superconductivity originating from strong electronic correlations.
-Our intensive numerical results suggest that the most likely candidate for the superconducting order parameter is the interaction-driven $d+id$ wave in rhombohedral trilayer graphene.
-The pairing mechanism proposed in this work may explain some puzzles in this material, potentially shedding light on long-standing problems in condensed matter physics.
+Our intensive numerical results unveil a possible interaction driven superconductivity with $d + id$ pairing symmetry in rhombohedral trilayer graphene under an electric field.

-\underline{\it Acknowledgment}--- This work was supported by the NSFC (No. 11974049).
-The numerical simulations were performed at the HSCC of Beijing Normal University and using Tianhe-2JK in the Beijing Computational Science Research Center.
+This work was supported by the NSFC (Grant No. 11974049).
+The numerical simulations were performed at the HSCC of Beijing Normal University and used Tianhe-2JK in the Beijing Computational Science Research Center.